A Planting Guide for Roses

 Preparing the Planting Site

 Good soil preparation is the key to the success of your rose bush.
-Roses do best in soil rich in organic material, well-drained but that does not become completely dry.
+Roses do best in soil that is rich in organic materia and is well-drained; but that does not become completely dry.
 They prefer heavier soils, even clay, and if you have a sandy soil be sure to add plenty of organic material to the soil.
 Whatever your soil is like, use it.
 Do not try to dig a hole and fill it with soil you bought somewhere else.
 If your soil is poor, just use extra organic material.

 In addition, plants need fertilizer to help develop their roots.
 This can be rock phosphate or bone-meal or any kind of superphosphate.
 There are many ‘rose bush planting’ fertilizers available too and they all work well, so whatever is available will be fine.

 Remove roots of weeds from the area and any stones bigger than your fist.
 Smaller stones can be left and it is not a good idea to sieve the soil to remove smaller stones they are best left in and can help with drainage.

 Turn over the soil, mixing the organic material and fertilizer into it and then level it off and get ready to plant.
 Save some of the organic material you used to mulch your rose bush after planting.

 Preparing the Plant